 During the renovation quite a few changes were made, but kept the bones of the nearly century-old home.

 “It was a really weird design before.
-The walls were pretty small, the walls were everywhere,” Mendes said.
+The rooms were pretty small, the walls were everywhere,” Mendes said.
 “We ended up taking out a bunch of walls.
-Marina came up with a new layout which we swapped around some things around: the stairs (in the bottom unit), a couple bedrooms. the powder room.”
+Marina came up with a new layout which we swapped some things around: the stairs (in the bottom unit), a couple bedrooms. the powder room.”

 In the upstairs unit dormers were added to create more usable space, and a deck comes off one of the bedrooms.
 Also, a three-season porch was enclosed and insulated to create more living space.
 Downstairs, a stairway was moved, the basement was dug deeper to allow for a fully finished living space including an entertainment room.